-5 simple steps to protect yourself from the massive Equifax data breach
+5 Simple Steps To Protect Yourself From The Massive Equifax Data Breach

 5) Use strong and unique passwords

-Data suggests that between 31% and 65% of people use the same password at multiple sites.
+Data suggests that between 31 and 65 percent of people use the same password at multiple sites.
 This is a major problem because if your username and password are compromised at one website, cybercriminals use automated means to test your credentials against other unrelated websites (a.k.a. credential stuffing.)
 This means a single hacked password could lead to a cybercriminal potentially taking control of your email account and online bank accounts.

-Most people do not use complex enough password and a shocking 17% of people use the password "123456" - don't do this!
+Most people do not use complex enough passwords and a shocking 17 percent of people use the password “123456” ― don’t do this!
 By using a password manager, you can easily implement the use of unique, highly complex passwords for every one of your accounts.
 That means you can use a 16-character password like @2a&AY8mePu8HU@H for logging into your email account and a completely different password for shopping at Amazon.com.
 A password manager requires you to remember a single master password (DO NOT LOSE this password!) and can sync across all of your Windows, Mac, Android, and iOS devices.
-I'm using LastPass, and I highly recommend it.
+I’m using LastPass, and I highly recommend it.

 Don’t become a victim of identity theft.
 Take these simple steps to start protecting yourself today.
 If you have any additional tips, please leave them in the comment section below.